plone/training/javascript/javascript-scratchpad.rst

     There is currently no API to build JavaScript and Less resources programmatically after importing them.
     Both build steps need the Client side RequireJS respectively Less compilers.
-    The resources are downloaded to your browser, compiled there and re-upload to the Plone server, where they are stored in ZODB as :py:mod:`plone.resource` resources.
+    The resources are downloaded to your browser, compiled there and re-upload to the Plone server, where they are stored in ZODB as :mod:`plone.resource` resources.
     We can pre-build everything using standard JavaScript and Less development frameworks, e.g. via ``mockup``'s Grunt infrastructure.